tyvka/tyvka/content/event/tudengite-teatripaevad.md

 Already the 18th Student Theatre Days took place from 14 to 16 February 2020 in Viljandi.
 Performers: T-Teater, Ruutu10, Lost D. We had pleasure to host Kinetic Theatre Troupe from Lithuania and Helsingin Kellariteatteri from Finaland.

-The members of the Student Theatre Days management team are  students of the cultural management speciality.
+Student Theatre Days are organized by students of the cultural management speciality.

 Photos by Triin Tiimann